radiodee1/bert-aiml/README.md

 # bert-aiml

+This is a poorly worded list of reasons for using or working on this project.

-The general purpose of this repository is to use BERT and AIML together.
-Possibly this would allow for the continued use of aiml files in a circumstance where machine learning is most prevalent and proves to be the best tool.
+* The general purpose of this repository is to use BERT and AIML together.

+* Possibly this would allow for the continued use of aiml files in a circumstance where they are considered old or inflexible.

+* Machine learning is most prevalent and proves to be the best tool but aiml files are defined and easily available.

 # env
 The `.env` file should look like this: